 4.5.
-Where a donation is made by a limited liability partnership (LLPs), the Party must be satisfied that the LLP is carrying on business in the UK.
+Where a donation or loan is made by a limited liability partnership (LLP), the Party must be satisfied that the LLP is carrying on business in the UK.
 The Party should check Companies House to see if the LLP is in liquidation, dormant or about to be struck off, or if its accounts and annual return are overdue.
-The Party must record the LLP's name and registered office.
+The Party will record the LLP's name and registered office.5